Calabasas, California

-Calabasas (/ˌkæləˈbæsəs/, CAL-ə-BASS-əs; corruption of calabazas, Spanish for "squashes") is a city in the southwestern region of the San Fernando Valley in Los Angeles County, California, United States.
-Situated between the foothills of the Santa Monica and Santa Susana mountains, 29.9 mi northwest of downtown Los Angeles, Calabasas has a population of 22,491 (as of July 1, 2022).
+Calabasas (/ˌkæləˈbæsəs/, CAL-ə-BASS-əs; corruption of calabazas, Spanish for "squashes") is a city in Los Angeles County, California, United States.
+It is adjacent to the southwestern San Fernando Valley neighborhoods of Los Angeles.
+Situated within the foothills of the Santa Monica and Santa Susana mountains, 29.9 mi northwest of downtown Los Angeles, Calabasas has a population of 22,491 (as of July 1, 2022).

 History

 The name Calabasas is an archaic Californio variant spelling of the Spanish word calabazas, meaning "winter squashes" (the area abounds in wild squashes).
 The Spanish botanist Jose Longinos Martinez recorded Las Calabazas as a place name in 1792.

 The San Fernando Valley has been inhabited by the Chumash and Tongva for thousands of years.
 Spanish explorers were the first Europeans to set foot on the land.
 In 1770, an expedition headed by Gaspar de Portolá crossed the area while returning to Mexico from Northern California.
 In 1776, a northbound party of explorers led by Juan Bautista de Anza camped there on its way from Mexico.

 Calabasas was the name given to a ranchería in the Los Angeles area in 1795.
 The Leonis Adobe, in Old Town Calabasas, dates back to 1844 and is one of the oldest existing buildings in greater Los Angeles.
 The city was incorporated on April 5, 1991, making it the newest city in Los Angeles County.